tracim/tracim/backend/doc/cli.md

 ### Delete user(s)

 Theses commands allow to delete user from database.
-Unlike deletion from tracimcli ui which only make data not visible anymore, this command does delete content in database, so you need to be careful using this.
+Unlike deletion from tracim ui which only make data not visible anymore, this command does delete content in database, so you need to be careful using this.